stromme/playground/README.md

 The Playground WP Theme is a blank theme that serves as a testing area for the Toolbox Framework.
 The themes only components are toolbox-framework dependencies.

-## Development
+## Code collaboration

 Developers working on the Toolbox-Framework should make a local clone of the playground theme which includes the Toolbox-Framework as a GIT submodule.
-Well tested, stable code, can be pushed to the staging branch for code review and final QA testing. *Developers should NEVER push to the master branch or merge changes in the staging branch to the master branch.*
+Branch off the master for each new feature.
+Send a pull request with all the details when the branch has been thoroughly well tested, code is fully commented and ready to be merged with the staging branch. *Developers are NEVER permitted to push changes to the staging or master branch without code review first.*